 While having a list of available OSC and AppleScript commands is all well and good, it can sometimes be difficult to put the pieces together into something complete and useful.
 What follows here is a collection of annotated examples to help get you started.
-Remember, you can always write to firstname.lastname@example.org and send in your script-in-progress, and we'll do our best to get you going.
+Remember, you can always write to email@example.com and send us your script-in-progress, and we'll do our best to get you going.

 The following AppleScript and OSC examples both set the master level of all selected cues to

 -10 with some other number, but remember that you always need to explicitly specify whether a level is positive or negative when using AppleScript or OSC.

 tell application id "com.figure53.qlab.4" repeat with theCue in (selected of front workspace as list) try theCue setLevel row 0 column 0 db -10 end try end repeat end tell

 tell is how AppleScript starts a block of code.

 com.figure53.qlab.4 is how you instruct the AppleScript interpreter to send the contents of this block of code to QLab 4.